JJPro/tanks/README.md

 The screen is partitioned into 2 main parts.

-On the left is the game board(75% on left).
+On the left is the game board.
 The top portion of the board shows game instructions, player name, and health level.
 The lower portion of the board is the gaming area.

-On the right is a chat room(25% on right).
+On the right is a chat room.
 Players can send messages to each other with their user name (or tank color).
 (Each tank is assigned a color)